AphonicChaos/AphonicChaos.github.io/posts/2025-03-13-polyglot-for-life.md

 title: Polyglot for Life
 ---

-For as long as I can remember, I've been interested in langauges.
-Not only spoken language (I once was a Korean linguest in the military), but also programming languages.
+For as long as I can remember, I've been interested in languages.
+Not only spoken language (I once was a Korean linguist in the military), but also programming languages.

 <!--more-->